Floydlang/floyd/docs/README.md

 ![](floyd_snippets.png)

 It's a mashup of imperative, functional and OOP.
 Functions defaults to **pure** (but with normal local variables).
-TBD: protocol type allows polymorphism.
-There is no encapsulation (yet).

 Floyd has no classes, no pointers / references, no tracing GC (uses copying and RC), no threads, mutexes, atomics and no header files.
 No Closures.
+No generics.

-Later on, basic encapsulation, generics and lambdas may be added.
+TBD: protocol type for simple polymorphism, basic encapsulation, sumtype and limited lambdas.

 ![](readme_cheat_sheet.png)